COALAIP/specs/README.md

     - **RightsPolicy:** Represents the assignment of a Right from an authorized Party to another Party without requiring the latter's agreement (e.g. security level for user access of a computer system); or
-    - **RightsAgreement:** Represents an argreement between two Parties regarding a Right (e.g. a license, publishing agreement, etc.).
+    - **RightsAgreement:** Represents an agreement between two Parties regarding a Right (e.g. a license, publishing agreement, etc.).
 - **RightsAssignmentStatus**: Defines the status of the RightsAssignment.
 It can be one of:
     - `lcc:Offer`: An open RightsAssignment proposed by a prospective Assigner;